the1lab/1lab/src/Cat/Instances/Slice/Presheaf.lagda.md

 ```

 Proving that the constructions `presheaf→slice-ob`{.Agda} and
-`slice-ob→presheaf`{.Agda} are inverses is mosly incredibly fiddly path
+`slice-ob→presheaf`{.Agda} are inverses is mostly incredibly fiddly path
 algebra, so we omit the proof.

 <!--